grame-cncm/faust/README.md

     git commit -m "Faust updated to the latest version of the libraries and oboe." git push

+Or to synchronize the *libraries* folder only:

+    git submodule update --remote --merge libraries
+    git add libraries
+    git commit -m "Faust updated to the latest version of libraries." git push

 ## Compilation and Installation

 Since release 2.5.18, Faust compilation and installation is based on [CMake](https://cmake.org/).
 For details about compilation, you should look at the [Faust wiki pages](https://github.com/grame-cncm/faust/wiki) or go directly to the [simple tutorial](https://github.com/grame-cncm/faust/wiki/BuildingSimple) to compile and install.